syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/020_Buffering/004_About_diskbuffer_files.md

 available only in syslog-ng Premium Edition version 6 LTS.
 Of course, using the reliable(yes) option introduces a significant performance penalty as well.

-Both reliable and normal disk-buffers employ an in-memory output queue (set in quot-size()) and an in-memory overflow queue (set in mem-buf-size() for reliable disk-buffers, or mem-buf-length() for normal disk-buffers).
+Both reliable and normal disk-buffers employ an in-memory output queue (set in front-cache-size()) and an in-memory overflow queue (set in flow-control-window-bytes() for reliable disk-buffers, or flow-control-window-size() for normal disk-buffers).
 The difference between reliable and normal disk-buffers is that when the reliable disk-buffer uses one of its in-memory queues, it also stores the message on the disk, whereas the normal disk-buffer stores the message only in memory.
 The normal disk-buffer only uses the disk if the in-memory output buffer is filled up completely.
-This approach has better performance (due to fewer disk I/O operations), but also carries the risk of losing a maximum of quot-size() plus mem-buf-length() number of messages in case of an unexpected power failure or application crash.
+This approach has better performance (due to fewer disk I/O operations), but also carries the risk of losing a maximum of front-cache-size() plus flow-control-window-size() number of messages in case of an unexpected power failure or application crash.

 ## Size of the queue files

 Disk queue files tend to grow.
-Each may take up to disk-buf-size() bytes on the disk.
+Each may take up to capacity-bytes() bytes on the disk.
 Due to the nature of reliable queue files, all the messages traversing the queue are written to disk, constantly increasing the size of the queue file.

-The disk-buffer file\'s size should be considered as the configured disk-buf-size() at any point of time, even if it does not have messages in it.
+The disk-buffer file\'s size should be considered as the configured capacity-bytes() at any point of time, even if it does not have messages in it.
 Truncating the disk-buffer file can slow down disk I/O operations, so {{ site.product.short_name }} does not always truncate the file when it would be possible (see the truncate-size-ratio() option).
-If a large disk-buffer file is not desirable, you should set the disk-buf-size() option to a smaller value.
+If a large disk-buffer file is not desirable, you should set the capacity-bytes() option to a smaller value.

 ![]({{ site.baseurl}}/assets/images/caution.png) **CAUTION:**